mrkaye97/Euler/README.md

 # euleR
-Tidy solutions to Euler problems
+A Tidy approach to Euler problems.
+See the vignettes for solutions.